ZFancy/ZFancy/README.md

 I am Jianing Zhu.

+My research interests mainly lie in adversarial machine learning and trustworthy federated learning.
+Please feel free to contact me for collaboration or open intern positions.

 <!--
 **ZFancy/ZFancy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.